Skip to main content

 In 2016, local interest in our cannery worker research was growing.
 We were asked for 2016 Hispanic Heritage Month to give a talk on San José Mexican Cannery Women at the Eastside Branch of San Jose Public Library.
 Over 150 people attended, with one of the attendees asking us to present the same talk for Women’s History Month at the San José Women’s Club Annual Meeting.
 In 2017 we continued our research and representation back to the community with a California Humanities funded Quick Grant Project Cannery Workers, Cannery Lives Community Conversation for Hispanic Heritage Month.
 We had an Oral History/Photo Scan Day in SJSU Special Collections in late September.
 In early October we represented the oral history information back to the community through Community Conversations held at two branch libraries of San José Public Library.
 These Public Programs included a cannery worker panel, a scholar talk and mini-documentary program.
 Programs were very well attended, with friends and family of interviewees and the general public, and expanded on our network of community contacts.

 After reviewing the original NEH proposal with our advisors in 2014-2016, we did additional research and completely revised our proposal in preparation for applying for an NEH Implementation Grant to create the traveling and online exhibit.
 After several unsuccessful applications to the NEH Implementation Grant for Museums and Historical organizations, with the offer of Kathryn Blackmer Reyes to host the Website on the AAACNA (Africana, Asian American Chicano, and Native American) Cultural Center web page, we decided just to pursue an Online Exhibit.
-In 2019, through the San José Parks Foundation, we then applied for and received $202,000 from the Santa Clara County Historic Grant Program for the bilingual BEFORE SILICON VALLEY PROJECT Website hosted by the SJSU Library.
+In 2019, through the San José Parks Foundation, we then applied for and received $202,000 from the County of Santa Clara’s Historic Grant Program for the bilingual BEFORE SILICON VALLEY PROJECT Website hosted by the SJSU Library.
 Further funding from The Silicon Valley Community Foundation and individual donors allowed us to complete the mini-documentaries for the online exhibit.

 Image